 The Company accounts for equity instruments issued to employees for services based on the fair value of the equity instruments issued and accounts for equity instruments issued to other than employees based on the fair value of the consideration received or the fair value of the equity instruments, whichever is more reliably measurable.

-The Company accounts for stock based compensation in accordance with Statement of Financial Accounting Standards ("SFAS") 123(R) (revised 2004) "Share-Based Payment".
+The Company accounts for stock based compensation in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Subtopic 718 Compensation - Stock Compensation.
 This statement requires that the cost resulting from all share-based transactions be recorded in the financial statements.
 This statement establishes fair value as the measurement objective in accounting for share-based payment arrangements and requires all entities to apply a fair-value-based measurement in accounting for share-based payment transactions with employees.
-The Statement also establishes fair value as the measurement objective for transactions in which an entity acquires goods or services from non-employees in share-based transactions
+The Statement also establishes fair value as the measurement objective for transactions in which an entity acquires goods or services from non-employees in share-based transactions.